bognikol/aflonstack/README.md

 1. Header panel is used to choose what componenet is to be selected for preview and configuration.

-2. Preview panel is where Aflon componenets are shown.
-These componenets are fully interactive; they react to mouse and other input events.
+2. Preview panel is where Aflon components are shown.
+These components are fully interactive; they react to mouse and other input events.

 3. Style panel is used to configure component's static ```style``` property.
 All changes are reflected in Preview panel in real-time.
 Note, however, that Style panel does not change your code!
 You still need to copy your style object (by clicking the copy button on the top of Style panel), paste it in code and recompile.
 Style panel is organized in accordance to structure of AflonCss object.
 First it is devided to component selectors: selector ```root``` means that css confguration bellow is applied to the componenet container itself.
 Apart from it, for each field in componenet which has reference to some ```aflon.Element``` separate selector section is created.
 Within each componenet selector section, there is a list of pseudo-selectors.
 These pseudo-selectors are equivalent ot CSS pseudoselectors, except ```normal``` which deisgnates default CSS style of a component.
 Each pseudoselector section contins list of key-value pairs of CSS properties.